Mariam22-hub/My-Ai-Journey/README.md

 *So whish me Luck :)) !*

-I'll be studying from Jose Portilla's Data science and Machine Learning 2022 course on udemy, as well as Alexey Gregorev's ML zoomcamp
+I'll be studying from **Jose Portilla's Data science and Machine Learning 2022 course** on Udemy, as well as **Alexey Gregorev's ML zoomcamp**
-As for a book reference, my choice is Hands-on Machine Learning with Scikit-Learn, Keras, and Tensorflow by Aurelien Geron
+As for a book reference, my choice is **Hands-on Machine Learning with Scikit-Learn, Keras, and Tensorflow by Aurelien Geron**

 I'll be adding more topics to the tables and updating this description as i go along